HenryGarle/react-redux-setstate/README.md

 A HOC that overrides the React setState API to use Redux for storing component state.

+> **NOTE:** This project is in early development and does not fully emulate the React state API.
+See [Issues](https://github.com/mmiller42/react-redux-setstate/issues).

 This library allows you to use React's familiar `this.state` and `this.setState` API for controlling state on a component, while leveraging Redux's global store for managing application state.

 One of Redux's key features is that state is *not* localized, meaning that it encourages reuse of application-wide state over redundancy of data.
 However, there are certainly times when your state is truly local to a component: for example, when a confirmation modal is open, or an expandable menu is toggled.
 In these instances, using Redux to manage state means a lot of headache in wiring components up to the store and setting up single-use action creators and reducers, as well as ensuring that collisions in the store namespace are avoided.